 What budget for activities and outings Slovakia?

-Be aware that many museums and castles in the country open their doors to visitors free of charge on the first Monday of each month, check the relevant websites.
-Otherwise, visits to the main sites are not very expensive (2 to 8 €).
-Children and students as well as pensioners benefit from reduced rates, and admission is often free for children under 6 years of age.
+Many of the country's museums and castles open their doors to visitors free of charge on the first Monday of every month - find out more on the relevant websites.
+Otherwise, visits to the main sites are not very expensive (€2 to €8).
+Children, students and pensioners benefit from reduced rates, and admission is often free for children under 6.

 What budget to eat Slovakia?